WikiMini

 Last updated: 3 July 2023

-Kathleen Veronica Belsten (born 22 February 1993), better known by her online aliases Loserfruit and Lufu, is an Australian Twitch live streamer, YouTuber, professional gamer, and internet personality.[5]
-She has had the second-most followed channel on Twitch among female gamers, behind Pokimane.[6]
+Kathleen Belsten (born 1992 or 1993[5]), better known by her online aliases Loserfruit, Fruity, and Lufu, is an Australian Twitch live streamer, YouTuber, professional gamer, and internet personality.[6]
+She has had the second-most followed channel on Twitch among female gamers, behind Pokimane.[7]
 She posts Let's Play gaming videos on her main YouTube channel Loserfruit, vlogs on her second channel Lufu, and additional gaming videos on her third channel Loserfruit Daily.
 Her main YouTube channel has 4.27 million subscribers while her vlog channel Lufu has over 800 thousand subscribers.

 Career

-Belsten started her YouTube channel "Loserfruit" on 25 March 2013 and initially started posting League of Legends videos.
+Belsten started her YouTube channel "Loserfruit" in 2013, and initially started posting League of Legends videos.[5]
 During the start of her YouTube career, she started making satirical videos on League of Legends, often with a comedic aspect.
-She hit 100,000 subscribers on her main channel in May of 2017 and has since reached 3.38 million subscribers (as of December 2022).
-She currently has 461,816,378 views on her main YouTube channel.
+She then moved to Overwatch before moving to more Fortnite-based content in the end of 2017.

 References